neil7057/pjl_host_system/README.md

     The structure of the site:

-    Visitors can view all products and search by keyword or category, order, checkout, register for an account and send a message.
+    Visitors can view all products and search by keyword or category. they can order, checkout, register for an account and send a message.

     Functions serve:
     -   Sign Up